Header image

 A very special Kelantan Keris Saras with written provenance.
 Personal collection.

-This keris is currently undergoing paper conservation to preserve the provenance, and complete restoration of its dress, blade and silver pendokok.
+This keris is currently undergoing paper conservation to preserve the provenance.
+The paper will be removed and stored with the keris.

-My thanks is extended to Shahrial Tahar for facilitating the translation of the Jawi scribed paper tag, and to those who provided discussion, insights and translation possibilities.
+My thanks is extended to Shahrial Tahar for facilitating the translation of the Jawi scribed paper tag, and to those who provided discussion with robust insights and translation possibilities.

 I have been fortunate enough to obtain several keris over the years, each with pasted paper tags attached to the Sampir.